jeff1evesque/drupal-demonstration/README.md

  tailored for drupal, within a Centos 7x operating system.
 Specifically, a custom vagrant base box, from [minimal iso](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1511.iso), with a custom selinux [policy module](https://github.com/mitchellh/vagrant/issues/6970) has been enabled.
-This allows drupal pages to be served, defined within the specified document root, to be served up.
+This allows the drupal website, defined within the specified document root, to be served up.
 The exact [details](https://atlas.hashicorp.com/jeff1evesque/boxes/centos7x) of the vagrant box, can be located on the corresponding [atlas repository](https://atlas.hashicorp.com/jeff1evesque).